Mutagen-Modding/Mutagen/docs/best-practices/Read-Only.md

 As soon as you want to modify something, you have to first convert it to a settable version of the record.
 This means creating a more "normal" settable `Npc` class, and reading ALL the data within that record to fill out each field one by one.
 This is often a waste of time.

 Take a look at our original example, if the Npc in question has a Level higher than 5, then all that work and time of reading the other fields is wasted.
 Once we find out the level is higher than 5, we no longer care about it anymore, and would prefer to have not parsed any of the other data.
 This is just one small example where it is preferable to remain in the parse-on-demand readonly mode as long as possible.

+### Helps Avoid Malformed Mod Issues
+If a mod has a single malformed record, this can cause parsing issues.
+By using readonly mods, you will avoid interacting with this object entirely if it's not of interest to your program.
+For example, if there's a malformed NavMesh object in a mod, but your program is only interested in Weapons, then you'll avoid the problem record entirely.

+However, if your code was interested in that malformed NavMesh, then of course the core issue will still need to be dealt with, either by notifying the mod author, upgrading Mutagen code to handle it better, etc.

 ### Adds Clearer Intention to Modifications
 #### A Fully Mutable Ecosystem Has Easy Pitfalls